jiaochenlu/AML-Kubernetes/docs/azap-onboard-guidance.md

 For general linux jobs in AZAP, the base image should be based on **Ubuntun 20.04+**.

 ### System reserved resources (SOP)
-To prevent [cluster collapse](#why-should-we-need-system-reserved-resources), we recommend you to reserve sufficient system resources.
+To prevent [cluster shunts down or nodes crash](#why-should-we-need-system-reserved-resources), we recommend you to reserve sufficient system resources.

-For example, if the memory in your cluster is fully occupied, which will cause the operating system **OOM** or the **node not ready** issue.
+For example, if the memory in your cluster is fully occupied, which will cause the following issues:
+* Operating system **OOM** (Out of Memory).
+* `node not ready` error.

 #### Instance types setup